-Thanks to our ability to provide accurate, authentic translations, we created a natural and memorable experience for these Korean customers."
+Thanks to our ability to provide accurate, authentic translations, we created a natural and memorable experience for these Korean customers.

 The difference between good translations and great "brand-perfect" translations can be affected by cost, quality, speed and skill.
 But the most important factor often hails from within translators themselves.

-“Just as in any profession, passion is the key differentiator between mediocrity and excellence,” he explains.
-“Since language is as dynamic as the human mind, there often isn't ‘one single way’ to say something.
+Just as in any profession, passion is the key differentiator between mediocrity and excellence.
+Since language is as dynamic as the human mind, there often isn't "one single way" to say something.
 These nuances are worth discussing, and exploring.

 This is where MotionPoint's translation team excels.
 We fully embrace this basic but invaluable secret-a love for the richness of languages.